• Skip to primary navigation

 Substitutions

-I like whey protein here because it is smoother and tastes better than vegan protein powder (in my opinion), but you can also used plant-based protein powder here.
+Protein powder - I like whey protein here because it is smoother and generally tastes better than vegan protein powder (in my opinion), but you can also used plant-based protein powder here.
 I would go with a pea protein blend that you enjoy as a shake.
-For me, that is this Orgain protein powder.
+For me, that is this Orgain protein powder or this KOS Superfood protein.

 If you have a whey/casein blend on hand like Quest protein powder or PEScience Select, these will also work.
 You may need extra almond milk, however, as the casein will thicken the pudding more than using just whey.